-In line with a change to our Business Services Policy, if a business requires more detailed or interpretative advice on trading standards law then we will provide the advice on a cost recovery basis at a pro-rata hourly fee.
+In line with our Business Services Policy, if a business requires more detailed or interpretative advice on trading standards law then we will provide the advice on a cost recovery basis at a pro-rata hourly fee.

-In dealing with any requests for advice we will prioritise requests for advice from new businesses, Primary Authority businesses and Trusted Traders.
+In dealing with any requests for advice we will prioritise requests for advice from new businesses, Primary Authority businesses and members of our Norfolk Trusted Trader Scheme.

 The Service reviews all information and advice it provides to consumers and businesses on an annual basis.
 This is with a view to signposting customers to the most appropriate source of online information available to enable self-service and assisted service.

-Animal feed and food service requests will be handled by virtue of the projects detailed below.
+Animal feed and food service requests will be handled by virtue of the projects detailed below and further projects developed during the 2019/20 service year.
 Anticipated resource requirements are based on the service request numbers received in previous service years, the nature of those service requests and the level of enforcement response required.

-The number of food service requests is anticipated to be 184 and the number of agriculture service requests is anticipated to be 500.
+The number of food service requests is anticipated to be 100.
+This is a significant reduction from the previous year; possibly explained by the increased availability of quality online resources along with the introduction of charges for bespoke advice.
+The number of agriculture service requests is anticipated to be 500.